 Why you need a building consent

-Find out what a building consent is and when and why you might need one for your building projects.
+Find out what a building consent is and when and why you might need one for your building project.

 About building consents

-A building consent is official Hutt City Council permission for you to undertake a project that involves constructing, altering, demolishing or removing a building.
+A building consent is official Hutt City Council permission for a project that involves constructing, altering, demolishing or removing a building.

 It makes sure that your project complies with the:

-• Building Act 2004 and regulations – the main law on building work
+• Building Act 2004 and the building regulations which incorporate the New Zealand Building Code

 • New Zealand Building Code – the performance standards for all building work, covering areas such as structural stability, fire safety, access, moisture control and durability.

-Council will grant a building consent once we're satisfied that the proposed building work will comply with the building code if the work is completed to the approved plans and specifications.
+Council will grant a building consent once we're satisfied on reasonable grounds that the proposed building work will comply with the building code if completed to the approved plans and specifications.
+The ‘reasonable grounds’ test is an objective one that takes in all the relevant circumstances.

 The difference between resource and building consents